PublicDataLab/zeehaven/README.md

-# ndjson
+# NDJson

-Convert ndjson to csv in browser
+A tiny tool to convert an NDJSon file into CSV format.